raphaeldore/pinmarks/README.md

 pinmarks
 ========

 Pinmark is a single user bookmarks archiver and organizer tool heavily inspired by pinboard.
 This is a school project.
+I am aware that my tests need improvements.

 The rest of the documentation is in french, sorry!

 ![Minesweeper Screenshot](screenshot.png "Pinmarks Screenshot")